cockroachdb/docs/_includes/v22.1/ui/statement-details.md

 #### Charts

-Charts following the execution attributes display the following statistics for statements with the fingerprint during the selected [time interval](#time-interval):
+Charts following the execution attributes display statement fingerprint statistics:

 - **Statement Execution and Planning Time**: the time taken by the [planner]({{ link_prefix }}architecture/sql-layer.html#sql-parser-planner-executor) to create an execution plan and for CockroachDB to execute statements.
 - **Rows Processed**: the total number of rows read and written.